Veterans Affairs Medical Center Veterans Substance Use Disorder Program - Albany New York

 Veterans Affairs Medical Center Veterans Substance Use Disorder Program - Albany, NY

-Veterans Affairs Medical Center Veterans Substance Use Disorder Program is treatment center located at 113 Holland Avenue, Mail Code 116-a in the 12208 zip code in Albany, NY that offers medication assisted addiction treatment.
+Veterans Affairs Medical Center Veterans Substance Use Disorder Program is treatment facility located at 113 Holland Avenue, Mail Code 116-a in the 12208 zip code in Albany, NY that offers medication assisted substance use treatment.
 It accepts veterans into its treatment service.
-Veterans Affairs Medical Center Veterans Substance Use Disorder Program provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Veterans Substance Use Disorder Program consist of matrix Model, brief intervention and cognitive behavioral therapy.
+Veterans Affairs Medical Center Veterans Substance Use Disorder Program provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Veterans Substance Use Disorder Program consist of relapse prevention, rational emotive behavioral therapy and matrix Model.

 Address: 113 Holland Avenue, Mail Code 116-A, Albany, NY 12208